swaldman/ens-talk/README.md

 ### Gimme Money

-If you need a bit of ETH to play with, add a comment to [this issue](https://github.com/swaldman/ens-talk/issues/1) with your _Ethereum_ address.
+If you need a bit of ETH to play with, add a comment to [this issue](https://github.com/swaldman/ens-talk/issues/1) with an _Ethereum_ address I can send some to.